Discover ADHD Assessment & Multisensory Learning Support in Canterbury.

 Multisensory Therapy and Tutoring for ADHD & ADD

-For many parents of children with ADHD and adults coping with the condition, tutoring is sought to address learning gaps.
-However, some students have spent considerable time attending regular tutoring services without witnessing significant advancements.
-This is where the individualised therapeutic approach of Neurosensory comes into play.
+Many parents of children with ADHD and adults with it look for tutoring to bridge their learning gaps.
+Some of our students have attended standard tutoring services for a long time without experiencing significant progress.
+This is where the individual therapeutic approach of Neurosensory can help.

-In the multisensory approach, practical strategies are employed in the auditory, visual, and kinaesthetic (movement/touch) pathways to optimise learning.
+The multisensory approach leverages practical strategies in the auditory, visual, and kinaesthetic (movement/touch) pathways to facilitate optimal learning.

-How do our MSL tutors support students with ADHD?
+In what ways do our MSL tutors assist students with ADHD?

 - Ensure revision is included in every session .